trivia-machine/trivia-machine/README.md

 ## Project Team

-<-- I put the names in alphebetically, we can change later if you want-->
+[//]: # I put the names in alphebetically, we can change later if you want

 * Dana Voros